Welcome to the website of Wickham Church of England Primary School; a window on life and learning at our school.

 Wickham Primary School is a very special place, with its own unique sense of community and I am very proud to be the headteacher.
 Each child is valued as an individual and their talents and strengths are recognised, celebrated and developed further.
 Learning opportunities here are rich and exciting with children given every opportunity to be the best that they can be.

-Wickham is a warm, happy and caring school community built on our core Christian values of Love, Courage and Respect and our children are rightfully very proud of their school.
+Wickham is a warm, happy and caring school community built on our core Christian values of Love, Courage and Respect and our children are rightfully proud of their school.
 Our Ofsted inspection in February 2022 judged that we continue to be a 'good school' and our SIAMS Inspection in July 2023 also graded the school as 'good'.

-You are very welcome to pay us a visit if you'd like to find out more.
-We are able offer personalised tours during and after the school day for parents who are considering Wickham as a school for their child/children.
-The staff and children would be delighted to meet you and tell you more about life and learning at Wickham Primary School.
+You are very welcome to pay us a visit if you'd like to find out more; we offer personalised tours during and after the school day for parents and carers who are considering Wickham as a school for their child/children.
+The staff and children would be delighted to meet you and tell you more about life and learning here at Wickham Church of England Primary School.

 Wherever the river flows, life will flourish – Ezekiel 47:9